Finance

 • Quantify the impact with SAFE Conversion Calculator if you need to turn the definition into an operating assumption.

-• Read SAFE conversion explained: cap vs discount, dilution, and priced-round math if the decision depends on interpretation, policy, or trade-offs beyond the raw formula.
+• Read SAFE conversion guide: cap vs discount and dilution if the decision depends on interpretation, policy, or trade-offs beyond the raw formula.

 Where to use this on MetricKit